 Tillie Mieseles, one of Washington's first students, wrote the school hymn in 1937; but it was in the year 1947, that the new ending was added by Mr. Knott, making that hymn more impressive, powerful, and complete.
 "Hail, Washington, Hail!"
-Mary Trussell, in 1936, wrote "Fight on You Eagles," and the song was presented to the school for the first time over the radio, sung by Mr. Knott's first yell leaders who, in turn, passed on their knowledge and pep to those who followed them.
+Mary Trussell, in 1936, wrote "Fight on You Eagles," and the song was presented to the school for the first time over the radio, sung by Mr. Knott's registry.
+Mr. Lloyd Leith, former physical education teacher here, and now at Mission High School, taught the "tricks of the trade" to the first yell leaders who, in turn, passed on their knowledge and pep to those who followed them.
+The first family dinner in Fall, 1945, was in the cafeteria.
+Once repeated, events are well on their way toward becoming traditions.